CallumColvine/ARGO-Float-Software/README.md

 # ARGO-Float-Software
 Software designed for data analysis and representation from ARGO floats.
 This is a continuation of the work of Howard Freeland.

-Currently the Time Series application has been reworked, and is under final stages of development.
+Time Series interpolates data from nearby floats at a specific point.
+Time Series has been reworked.
+It is under user evaluation and more extensive testing.
+Main development has stopped.

-Other applications will be under development soon.
+The Circulation app is now under development.